António Félix da Costa: 2021–22 season

+TAG Heuer Porsche Formula E Team (2023–2025)

 2022–23 season

-After three years at DS Techeetah, da Costa switched to Porsche for the 2022–23 season, replacing André Lotterer and partnering Pascal Wehrlein.
+After three years at DS Techeetah, Félix da Costa switched to TAG Heuer Porsche for the 2022–23 season, replacing André Lotterer and partnering Pascal Wehrlein.
 The year would start out in a disappointing manner, as the opening pair of events yielded but one points finish for the Portuguese driver, whilst teammate Wehrlein had taken the lead of the championship.
-Da Costa would fight back in Hyderabad, profiting from a chaotic race to take third after Sébastien Buemi was awarded a post-race penalty, with da Costa having started from 13th in his 100th race in the category.
+Félix da Costa would fight back in Hyderabad, profiting from a chaotic race to take third after Sébastien Buemi was awarded a post-race penalty, with da Costa having started from 13th in his 100th race in the category.
 Even more success presented itself in Cape Town, where the Porsche driver made a succession of passes on Nick Cassidy and Jean-Éric Vergne at the tight Turn 7, helping himself to his first victory of the season.

+2023–24 season

+Félix da Costa remained with Porsche.
+In the second half of the season, Félix da Costa scored five on-track victories in Misano race 1 (disqualified), Berlin race 2, Shanghai race 2, and in both rounds of the Portland ePrix.

+2024–25 season

+Félix da Costa and Pascal Wehrlein would continue with Porsche into the 2024–25 season.
+Following the season, Félix da Costa and the team parted ways.

+Jaguar Racing (2025–)

+Félix da Costa switched to Jaguar Racing ahead of the 2025–26 season, alongside Mitch Evans.

+Sportscar racing career

+Alpine (2026–)

+Félix Da Costa returned to the FIA World Endurance Championship in 2026, joining the Alpine Endurance Team.

 Personal life

+Félix da Costa's older half-brother Duarte is also a racing driver, who primarily competes in touring car and sports car racing; Duarte also serves as his manager.

-Outside of racing, da Costa enjoys surfing.
+Outside of racing, Félix da Costa enjoys surfing.
 He is fluent in five languages: Portuguese, Spanish, French, English, and Italian.